Dragon's Blood Stonecrop

 Sedum spurium 'Dragon's Blood'Item #3028 USDA Hardiness Zone: 3 - 9

 Red margined green leaves become brilliantly red with cool autumn temperatures.
 Deep red flowers contrast with the green leaves in warm weather.
 A superb groundcover, border or rock garden subject.
+Works in containers.
 Evergreen except in coldest climates.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water occasionally once established; more in containers and extreme heat.Average Landscape Size:Quickly reaches 4 to 6 in. tall, 24 in. wide.

 - DetailBotanical Pronunciation:SEE-dum SPUR-ee-umPlant type:Cactus/SucculentDeciduous/evergreen:HerbaceousGrowth rate:FastAverage landscape size:Quickly reaches 4 to 6 in. tall, 24 in. wide.Special features:Dramatic Foliage Color, Easy Care, Fall Color, Fast Growing, Gift Plant, Improved Pest and Disease Resistance, Waterwise, Year-round InterestFoliage color:BurgundyBlooms:Late SummerFlower color:RedFlower attributesShowy FlowersDesign IdeasSedum is one of the best creepers for integrating rock gardens.
 It spills over edges of retaining walls and rip rap.
 Integrates into well drained soils with more traditional cold hardy perennials.
 Takes on a wholly different character when woven into geometric modern compositions.
 A favorite of tufa and stone troughs.
 Thrives in any sort of pot or container adding texture, color and flowers.Companion PlantsNorthern Sea Oats (Chasmanthium); Cranesbill (Geranium cinereum); Kalanchoe (Kalanchoe); Creeping Phlox (Phlox); Hens & Chicks (Sempervivum)